St. Peter's Basilica, Dome and Underground Necropolis Guided Tour

 Important notes

-The meeting point is at Largo del Colonnato 5, where your tour guide will meet you.
+The meeting point is at Largo del Colonnato 5 (near St. Peter’s Square), where your tour guide will meet you holding a sign with your name.

 A dress code is required to enter places of worship and selected museums.
-Knees and shoulders must be covered for both men and women.
-You may risk being refused entry if you fail to comply with these dress requirements.
+Shoulders and knees must be covered for both men and women.
+Visitors who do not comply may be denied entry.

-The Dome may be closed for bad weather.
-In this case, we will give you a partial refund and you will visit Saint Peter Basilica and the Grottoes.
+Access to the Dome may be suspended due to bad weather.
+In this case, a partial refund will be provided, and the visit will include St. Peter’s Basilica and the Necropolis.

 About Rome